 February is National Heart Month.
-To do our part for this important occasion, the FH Foundation would like to help raise awareness about heart disease, particularly as it runs in families.
+To do our part for this important occasion, the Family Heart Foundation would like to help raise awareness about heart disease, particularly as it runs in families.
 Most families have at least one member who struggles to keep their heart healthy, and it’s important to know if these struggles are unique to one individual, or could possibly be passed on.

 What Is FH?